hackm3ph/ctf0x2-crakm3/README.md

 Platform: Unix/linux

-type: reverse

-level: 1
+Title: Crakm3

-The goal is to bypass the password, find the key and crack it.
+Goal: bypass the password, find the key and crack it.

+Hint: Can you read binary?

+type: reversing